Arifcse21/heyarif.com/README.md

 # heyarif.com
 My personal website code.
-It is written usong Python-Django, html, css, JS and a lot of my time.
+It is written using Python-Django, html, css,and JS